COVID: Review the latest FCDO Travel Advice before travelling to or from Greenland

 Polar bears, humpback whales, musk oxen, walruses, reindeer and white-tailed eagles are just some of the many animals you can experience on land, at sea and in the air around Greenland.

+Danish food?
 Throughout thousands of years, seals have been the basic main ingredient in Inuit cooking, and the national dish of Greenland is Suaasat, which is a thick broth often made of seal meat (however, it can also be made of other types of meat).

 The Greenlandic language is roughly divided into four dialects: South Greenlandic, West Greenlandic, East Greenlandic and the Thule dialect.
 West Greenlandic is the official language which all children learn in addition to Danish and English.
+You can learn some basic Danish before you travel to Greenland and really impress the locals!

 The currency in Greenland is the Danish Krone (The people of greenland are very friendly and have a lot to offer.
 Since service is included in the price tipping isn't expected in most places.
 It is still highly appreciated when offered though!).